Home > 13 Affordable Upgrades That Will Absolutely Transform Your Rental

 Swapping out your lighting fixtures can definitely end up being one of the more expensive upgrades you make to a rental unit.
 Of course there is a plethora of lighting options available to buy so you do not have to spend a fortune by any means.
 You can buy perfectly lovely lights for $100 or even less.

 If you’re replacing wired lighting, like a bathroom vanity light, or a hallway sconce, it takes a little knowledge to wire up your new fixtures.
-I always ask my husband to do it for me, but it really isn’t hard.
-Just make sure you know what you’re doing.
+I usually ask my husband to do it for me, but I have also done it myself.
+Make sure you know what you’re doing.
+Watch youtube videos, ask friends.
 And if you have any doubt, hire an electrician.
+Don’t electrocute yourself because that would suck.

 11. Light bulbs